The Flu ends with “U”

 CVS Minute Clinic – if you go on the CVS Minute Clinic website you can find the one closest to you as well as what the wait time so you don’t have to sit around for too long.
 The vaccine can cost between $50 and $70, but chances are insurance will cover it.
 Check first.

 Publix Pharmacy – There are at least 2 that are not far from campus.
-Students will get a $10 gift card just for getting vaccinated.
+Students will get a $10 gift card when they get their flu shot at any Publix Pharmacy.

 Wherever students go for a flu vaccine they should stay around about 15 minutes afterward to be sure they do not have any adverse reactions.